 "When they come in for something else, they ask, 'Oh, by the way, I am concerned about the length of my penis,'" Gilbert tells WebMD.
 "Most are men in the 20-to-40 age group.
 But some are aged 40 to 50, and some even older men ask."

 The vast majority of these men are in for a surprise.
 Worry about small penis size is common.
 Abnormally small penis size is not.

 Penis Size: What's Normal, What's Not

-You might think that as long a man's penis works, he would have no problem with it.
+You might think that as long men's penises work, they would have no problem with it.
 You would be wrong.

 Penis size is a key element of a man's self-image.
-Yet when he's not boasting to other men, the average man significantly underestimates the relative size of his penis.
+Yet when they are not boasting to other men, the average men significantly underestimate the relative size of their penis.

 Here's an example: Over a two-year period, 67 men asked an Italian hospital for surgical correction of a small penis.
 All turned out to have normal-size penises.

 "A few days ago, I had a patient who spent an hour taking measurements of his penis and thinking it is too small," Gilbert says.
 "Yet it was normal."

 That man isn't alone.
 About 45% of his brethren want a bigger penis.
 Never mind that 85% of heterosexual women say they are satisfied with their partners' penis parameters.